newrelic/newrelic-python-agent/PROCESS.rst

 * Build number.

 When setting the version attribute in the ``newrelic/__init__.py`` file the string should only list the first three number components.
+That is, ``A.B.C``.
 The build number will be automatically substituted.

 In the case of working on a local development box the build number will always be ``0``.
 For a build performed from Jenkins it will be set to the